 By, Katy Cable/ 3 minute read

 We know that every year of our "human" time equals about 7 in dog years.
 Therefore a day in dog time equals about a week.
-A week about a month, and every 4-6 weeks about a year.
+A week equates to roughly a month, and every 4-6 weeks round out to nearly a year.
 That means a 3 year-old pup would actually be an adult of legal drinking age in dog years.
 Wow!
-I didn't think anything could age quicker than an ingenue in Hollywood.
-So, when it comes to time, dogs differentiate between long and short periods of time, and schedules instead of measuring in hours and minutes, -As my Olive just recently demonstrated.
+I didn't think anything could age quicker than an ingenue in Hollywood!
+So, when it comes to time, instead of measuring in hours and minutes, dogs differentiate between long and short time spans as well as schedules. -As my Olive just recently demonstrated.

 In 2010, a group of Swedish researchers used hidden cameras to find out how dogs reacted when their owners left for different lengths of time.
 The research team wanted to know whether dogs behaved differently when left alone longer and whether they seemed to miss their owners more during longer periods of time.

 The dogs in the study became much more excited when their owners returned after 2 hours compared to when they returned after just 30 minutes.
 Researchers reported more tail wagging, attentive behavior, and overall energy from the dogs after longer periods of time apart.
 This indicated that dogs knew that time had passed, and that they seemed to care.
 Interestingly, the researchers didn't observe a significant difference in the dogs' reaction to a two-hour separations verses a four-hour separation.
 And that's good news for those of us who feel bad leaving our fur babies at home alone for several hours each day.

 It seems clear that dogs are aware that time is passing, but many pet owners are amazed by how well pets are able to learn household routines.
 Dogs are highly adaptable and able to tell time well enough to stick to a schedule.
 They can also quickly adjust to a new one.